Tyranny of numbers: History

+Motivation for the integrated circuit

 It was precisely this problem that Jack Kilby was thinking about while working at Texas Instruments.
-Theorizing that germanium could be used to make all common electronic components - resistors, capacitors, etc. - he set about building a single-slab component that combined the functionality of an entire module.
+Theorizing that germanium could be used to make all common electronic components (transistors, resistors, capacitors, etc.), he set about building a single-slab component that combined the functionality of an entire module.
 Although successful in this goal, it was Robert Noyce's silicon version and the associated fabrication techniques that make the integrated circuit (IC) truly practical.

 Unlike modules, ICs were built using photoetching techniques on an assembly line, greatly reducing their cost.
 Although any given IC might have the same chance of working or not working as a module, they cost so little that if they didn't work you simply threw it away and tried another.
 In fact, early IC assembly lines had failure rates around 90% or greater, which kept their prices high.
 The U.S. Air Force and NASA were major purchasers of early ICs, where their small size and light weight overcame any cost issues.
 They demanded high reliability, and the industry's response not only provided the desired reliability but meant that the increased yield had the effect of driving down prices.

 ICs from the early 1960s were not complex enough for general computer use, but as the complexity increased through the 1960s, practically all computers switched to IC-based designs.
 The result was what are today referred to as the third-generation computers, which became commonplace during the early 1970s.
 The progeny of the integrated circuit, the microprocessor, eventually superseded the use of individual ICs as well, placing the entire collection of modules onto one chip.

 Seymour Cray was particularly well known for making complex designs work in spite of the tyranny of numbers.
 His attention to detail and ability to fund several attempts at a working design meant that pure engineering effort could overcome the problems they faced.
 Yet even Cray eventually succumbed to the problem during the CDC 8600 project, which eventually led to him leaving Control Data.